Plant protein is the future, says the Culinary Institute

 New York’s prestigious Culinary Institute of America has called on chefs to focus less on meat and more on plant-based protein sources.

-The famous culinary school says “urgent public health and environmental reasons for a shift away from an emphasis on red meat and toward more plant-based foods, including plant proteins” are noted in its evidence-based The Protein Flip and Protein Plays, part of the Menus of Change initiative launched along with the Harvard T.H.
+The school says “urgent public health and environmental reasons for a shift away from an emphasis on red meat and toward more plant-based foods, including plant proteins” are noted in its evidence-based The Protein Flip and Protein Plays, part of the Menus of Change initiative launched along with the Harvard T.H.
 Chan School of Public Health.

-So, which future do we want to choose?
+So, which future do we want?

 There are so many reasons to leave animal products off our plates.
 We can benefit our health, save animals and protect the planet each time we sit down to eat.

 Join the future of food: visit TryVeg.com to get started today.